SomeWeekendReading/someweekendreading.github.io/quotes.md

   'I'll help fix the problems that are already here.'"
 - "Billionaires have such devotion to capitalism that they want to ensure your means to an end will definitely end up mean."
+- "The best kind of dignity is when you care about what you do, not what other people think of it."